 There is a way to toggle full-screen mode, the way many modern video games do, but since you're just starting out, keep it simple and just set one size.

 The Pygame engine requires some basic setup before you can use it in a script.
-You must set the frame rate, start its internal clock, and start (
+You must set the frame rate, start its internal clock, and start (using the keyword

 Now you can set your background.